base/base/crates/op-succinct/README.md

 ## Repository Overview

+> [!CAUTION]
+> `main` is the development branch and may contain unstable code.
+> For production use, please use the [latest release](https://github.com/succinctlabs/op-succinct/releases).

 The repository is organized into the following directories:

 - `book`: The documentation for OP Succinct users and developers.